aidadatahub/aidadatahub.github.io/services/index.md

 and [Data Center](https://scilifelab.se/data).

-One example is the [AIDA DGX-2 Service](#dgx-2) which is currently the largest national GPU resource for processing sensitive personal data in Sweden.
+One example is the [AIDA DGX-2 Service](#dgx-2) which is currently the largest national GPU resource for processing sensitive personal data for research in Sweden.
 Further exampes are introduced in overview sections below.

 * TOC
 {:toc}